5 Benefits of Divorce

 - Easier Budgeting and no more arguments over money

 Many couples argue over the household finances, especially where one spouse is a spendthrift and the other a saver.
 When couples initially separate this can be a particularly trying time financially.
 The same pot of money must now finance two households.
 If one spouse has far less income coming in than the other they can feel extremely anxious about how they will now make ends meet when the “family purse” no longer has the benefit of the higher earners income.
 This spouse can feel financially insecure, often depending on the goodwill of the other spouse.
 In turn, the higher-earning spouse may be concerned that at the end of a Divorce they will be left depleted.
 There is no set percentage for the division of assets when it comes to Divorce and it is a common misconception that a spouse is automatically entitled to 50% of everything the other spouse has.
 What is set out in law is that each case must be decided on its own merits and proper provision must be made for all parties.
-According to a divorce lawyer, the Family Law (Divorce) Act, 1996 sets out what must be taken into consideration by a Court when determining what constitutes proper provision.
+The Family Law (Divorce) Act, 1996 sets out what must be taken into consideration by a Court when determining what constitutes proper provision.
 Such considerations include:

 - The amount and nature of the assets of the parties.